IanB1717/Computer-Architecture-Programing/README.md

 6)bench.asm will test the speed of your CPU in the computer.
 7)float.asm executes the equation a^3+sqrt(b) using floating point aritmetic.
 8)MASM_FP.EXE does the same as float.asm execpt that it uses c code to run as an app and assembly code to do the floating point aritmetic.
+9)App1.EXE is a stopwatch app which was developed by me to help me better understand event driven programming.
+10)cols.asm will print out my initals in the 10 colum on the 12 row and in two different colours.